Professional Development and Career Preparation

 - The student is presenting a poster or paper at a national or international professional conference.

-In addition to the CECS Doctoral Conference Travel Grant, applicants are strongly encouraged to apply for the Student Conference Presentation travel grant provided by the Office of Research, which provides up to $300 for travel-related expenses and or $40 for presentation materials.
+Students are strongly encouraged to apply for the Student Conference Presentation travel grant through Experience+ (up to $500 for travel-related expenses and/or $40 for presentation materials).

 CECS Experiential Learning